Supercars Racer Renee Gracie is Enjoying Career Switch to Selling Adult Videos as it Gives Her 'Good Money'

 Renee Gracie from Australia had become the first full-time female Supercars racer a few years back.
-Now, the 25-year-old has made a career switch and is selling adult videos online but has no regrets whatsoever.
+Now, the 25-year-old has made a career switch and is selling adult videos online.
+She says has no regrets whatsoever.

 The Australian racer revealed that her previous vocation was worth very less money.
 The immense monetary benefit that Renee gets from her new career keeps her content.